aferikoglou/MlabKubeClusterSetup/benchmarks/README.md

 ## Models and data

 The folder [mlperf_gpu_pods](https://github.com/aferikoglou/mlab-k8s-cluster-setup/tree/main/benchmarks/mlpref_gpu_pods) contains the yaml files needed to deploy the benchmarks on the gpu nodes of your kubernetes cluster.
-In order to run those benchmarks you have to add the respective models in the **/mnt/mlperf/models** folder of your host gpu machine and the datasets in the **/mnt/mlperf/data/coco-300**, **/mnt/mlperf/data/coco-1200** and **/mnt/mlperf/data/imagenet2012** folder.
-The  datasets must be in the folders
+In order to run those benchmarks you have to add the respective models in the **/mnt/mlperf/models** folder of your host gpu machine and the datasets in the **/mnt/mlperf/data/coco-300**, **/mnt/mlperf/data/coco-1200** and **/mnt/mlperf/data/imagenet2012** folders respectively.
+A good way to share the the models and datasets among your gpu nodes, if you'd like to run the experiments in a distributed cluster, is to add them in the **/mnt/mlperf** directory of the master node and then use NFS (network file share) as described [here](https://www.tecmint.com/install-nfs-server-on-ubuntu/).

 You can learn how to resize the datasets [here](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection#prepare-the-coco-dataset).